jhpyle/docassemble/_docs/config.md

     KMS key ID: null
 {% endhighlight %}

-If you are using [Docker], you should not define an `s3` directive in the Configuration using the web application when you already have a server running.
+If you are using the `jhpyle/docassemble` [Docker] image, you should not define an `s3` directive in the Configuration using the web application when you already have a server running.
 The [S3] configuration is used throughout the boot process and the shutdown process.
 If you want to start using [S3], you should start a new container using [`docker run`] with the [`S3BUCKET`] and other `S3` environment variables set.
 For more information, see the [Docker section].

 ## <a name="azure"></a>azure